 Scotland's annual celebration of queer culture, Glasgay incorporates a film strand featuring selected movies from aroundthe world with gay, lesbian, bisexual or transgender themes.
 It includes crossover material that straddles the gap between film and the wider arts community, and it is seen as an excellent showcase for new talent.

-The fastest-growing film event in Britain, Glasgow Film Festival celebrates its seventh edition from 17 to 27 February 2011.
-Going from strength to strength year on year, it boasts an impressive range of films, including UK premieres.
-The festival also features retrospectives.
+The third biggest film event in Britain, Glasgow Film Festival celebrates its 14th edition in 2018.
+Going from strength to strength year on year, it boasts an impressive range of films, including world premieres.

 The Human Rights Watch Festival, screens internationally, in London, San Francisco and New York and also has a touring programme which makees its way around the UK.
 Screening at the end of March it aims to highlight social issues from around the world through features and documentaries.

 The Italian Film Festival screened its 14th edition in 2007.
-Running from mid-November until early December, this festival, which tours the UK, celebrates the best of new Italian cinema and also includes retrospectives on the work of bygone greats.
+Touring the UK, it celebrates the best of new Italian cinema and also includes retrospectives on the work of bygone greats.

 Now in its 8th year, the Japan Foundation Touring Film Programme is, this year, subtitled Back To The Future - Japanese Cinema Since The Mid-90s and focuses on the marked resurgence of Japanese cinema from the middle of the decade onwards.